2021 - Lisbon

 Catholic University of Portugal, Lisbon | June 16–18, 2021

-Though the 2020 Symposium will be deferred from its usual time in June, the intent is to have a memorable experience, one that recognizes the continued depth of our ever-expanding field of Jesuit Studies.
-We especially look forward to our Symposium in Lisbon, in 2021.
+Though the 2020 Symposium was deferred from its usual time in June, the intent remains for us to have a memorable experience, one that recognizes the continued depth of our ever-expanding field of Jesuit Studies.

 The 2021 International Symposium on Jesuit Studies is co-organized by the Institute for Advanced Jesuit Studies at Boston College and Brotéria in Lisbon, in partnership with the Catholic University of Portugal.